savageGrant/tagmanager/docs/Functional_Specs.md

-# Taggit Functional Design Specifications
+# tagmanager Functional Design Specifications

 ## Purpose of this document:
 Define the high-level design decisions of the project as well as the lower-level design style and standards that are followed and enforced.